Andrea/Presentations/2016-03-QCon/slides/slides/index.md

 ***

-* Make easy things easy, and dificult things possible

-* Split the logic of how to deal with some input, from what the input does
+### Separate how to deal with data, from what the data does

+---

-* Features of dynamic languages with type safety
+### Enjoy dynamic like features with type safety
+' Feels like a scripting language

+---

-* Ease your way into asynchronous code
+### Ease your way into asynchronous code

+---

+### When you need to do something dificult show the right patterns with familiar idioms
-* Tame difficulty of some code, give it an easy to understand usage.
+' Tame difficulty of some code, give it an easy to understand usage.

+---

-* Attack big projects with compiler services
+' Attack big projects with compiler services

+## Make easy things easy, and dificult things possible

 ***